fo-am/foam-kernow/guide.md

 VAT is payable on income that for work that is regarded as a supply...

-There is no hard and fast legal definition from HMRC that can cover all cases, so we have to interpret the rules and come to a desision as best we can.
+There is no hard and fast legal definition from HMRC that can cover all cases, so we have to interpret the rules and come to a decision as best we can.

-We regard project as classified as a supply unless our role is as a partner organisation on a grant funded research project, or we are receiving direct funding (ACE, FEAST, British Science Assocation).
+We regard project as classified as a supply unless our role is as a partner organisation on a grant funded research project, or we are receiving direct funding (ACE, FEAST, British Science Association).

 To be classified as support: